oslc-op/oslc-specs/notes/config-primer/config-primer.md

 ---
-title: Configuration and Change Management 3.0 Primer
+title: Configuration Management 1.0 Primer
 abstract:
   Configuration and Change Management 3.0 Primer is an OSLC OP Project Note
 ---

-Configuration Management 1.0 Primer is an OSLC OP Project Note

-# 1. Outline
+# Outline

 The OSLC Configuration Management specification is a reference for servers that want to expose configuration management to OSLC clients.
 However, the specification is not organized as a tutorial or introduction about how to implement an OSLC configuration management